kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 > The size of the civilizations described in the Book of Mormon could not have existed and left no trace behind.
 The western Roman empire is roughly contemporaneous with the Book of Mormon and has left coins, pottery, weapons, etc all over the place.
 Even in Britain where it last appeared, there is ample evidence left behind.
 Modern archelogy [sic] is perfectly capable of finding evidence of civilizations of the size described in the Book of Mormon from that long ago.
 Nothing has been found because there is nothing to find.
 Or worse, what has been found has nothing to do with the Book of Mormon.
 Something else happened instead. ([source](https://www.reddit.com/r/mormon/comments/m9wnbj/the_book_of_mormon_has_not_been_affirmatively/))

-While there were relatively large civilizations like the [Olmecs](https://en.wikipedia.org/wiki/Olmecs) (eastern Mexico 1500-400 BC), [Maya](https://en.wikipedia.org/wiki/Maya_civilization) (southern Mexico and Guatemala 2000 BC-800 AD), [Aztecs](https://en.wikipedia.org/wiki/Aztecs) (southern Mexico 1300-1521 AD), or [Inca](https://en.wikipedia.org/wiki/Inca_Empire) (western South America 1300-1572 AD), none come close to matching the time period and events described in the Book of Mormon.
+While there were relatively large civilizations like the [Olmecs](https://en.wikipedia.org/wiki/Olmecs) (eastern Mexico 1500-400 BCE), [Maya](https://en.wikipedia.org/wiki/Maya_civilization) (southern Mexico and Guatemala 2000 BCE-800 CE), [Aztecs](https://en.wikipedia.org/wiki/Aztecs) (southern Mexico 1300-1521 CE), or [Inca](https://en.wikipedia.org/wiki/Inca_Empire) (western South America 1300-1572 CE), none come close to matching the time period and events described in the Book of Mormon.
 This is much stronger evidence than the scant parallels that have been drawn between Book of Mormon civilizations and the wide variety of civilizations that existed in the Americas.

 Sometimes it's argued that God wiped away the evidence of Book of Mormon peoples in order to test our faith.
 This quote describes how inconsistent that is with the way God works generally: